bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 1. How would you explain form validation to someone who has never programmed before?
 1. In 1-2 sentences, define end to end testing.

+I didnt understand a few lectures and therefore ended up being behind.
+I have already requested to flex so i can understand the material and no one has gotten back to me.

 ## Instructions

 ### Task 1: Project Set Up